• Happy National Bacon Day! 🐖🔪🔥🥓

 https://www.youtube.com/watch?v=rKaQzQAlNn4

 I kept passing out and coming to face down on the carpet or in the dirt.
-I was drinking quite a bit to make up for lost time, and oh heck, it’s time to take my Flagyl.
+I was drinking quite a bit to make up for lost time, and oh hell, it’s time to take my Flagyl.
 When I went back for the follow-up a week later I mentioned that I felt fine gastrointestinally, had developed a brain tumor, because I kept blacking out.

 “You haven’t been drinking have you?”, asked with a look of wide eyed horror.
 I burst out laughing at the inanity of the question before I could sputter a reply.
-What the heck do you think I’ve been doing, beer is the only thing we haven’t figured out how to smuggle onto the ward.
+What the hell do you think I’ve been doing, beer is the only thing we haven’t figured out how to smuggle onto the ward.

 (Paint is drying nicely, best keep blathering than screw with it just yet)